Borah Peak

-Borah Peak, also known as Mount Borah or Beauty Peak, is the highest mountain in the U.S. state of Idaho and one of the most prominent peaks in the contiguous United States.
-It is located in the central section of the Lost River Range, within the Challis National Forest in eastern Custer County.
+Borah Peak, also known as Mount Borah or Beauty Peak, is a mountain in the western United States and the highest summit in Idaho.
+One of the most prominent peaks in the contiguous United States, it is located in the central section of the Lost River Range, within the Challis National Forest in eastern Custer County.
 On February 11, 2021, the USGS officially recognized Mt.
 Borah as Idaho's only active glacier.

 Description

 The mountain was nameless until it was discovered to be higher than Hyndman Peak, previously regarded as the state's highest point.
 In February 1934, the U.S. Geological Survey named it for William Borah, the prominent senior U.S. Senator from Idaho, who had served for nearly 27 years at the time and was dean of the Senate.
 An outspoken isolationist, the "Lion of Idaho" ran for president two years later in 1936, but did not win the Republican nomination, and died in office in 1940.